alloy/git-svn-mirror/README.md

 ### Update mirror

-To push the latest changes from the SVN repo to the GIT repo, run the following command from the 'workbench' repo:
+To push the latest changes from the SVN repo to the GIT repo, run the following command from the ‘workbench’ repo:

 	$ git-svn-mirror update

-Or by specifying the path(s) to one or more 'workbench' repos:
+Or by specifying the path(s) to one or more ‘workbench’ repos:

 	$ git-svn-mirror update /path/to/workbench1 /path/to/workbench2